Get started

 • The Extentos library wired into your iOS or Android app via generateConnectionModuleInfo.plist keys, AndroidManifest permissions, dependency declarations all in place

-• A browser simulator session open at extentos.com/s/<sessionId> showing the wearer-perspective view, with your webcam feeding the camera and your microphone driving voice triggers
+• A browser simulator session open at extentos.com/s/<sessionId> showing the wearer-perspective view, with your webcam feeding the camera and your microphone driving transcripts

 • validateIntegration returning ✓ before runtime